DallasBaba/Adjusting-Unadjusted-Emissions-with-AI-Solution/README.md

 We open a notebook environment and connect it to the **lakehouse**.
 This connection allows us to access the data and perform exploratory analysis using tools like **Spark SQL, R, or Python**.
+By following this approach, we aim to create an efficient and scalable solution for monitoring emissions data.
+The “**Unadjusted Emissions**” view, provided by the data administrator, this is our starting point for analyses and actionable insights.

 ![image](https://github.com/DallasBaba/Adjusting-Unadjusted-Emissions-with-AI-Solution/assets/104704361/d3c4b350-850b-4ddc-877c-13784d0833e7)

 ![image](https://github.com/DallasBaba/Adjusting-Unadjusted-Emissions-with-AI-Solution/assets/104704361/054266d0-3ae7-4f92-b9c9-dcaa1d62d1ee)